Secure Sockets Layer (SSL): How It Works

 Web servers and web browsers rely on the Secure Sockets Layer (SSL) protocol to help users protect their data during transfer by create a uniquely encrypted channel for private communications over the public Internet.
 Each SSL Certificate consists of a key pair as well as verified identification information.
 When a web browser (or client) points to a secured website, the server shares the public key with the client to establish an encryption method and a unique session key.
 The client confirms that it recognizes and trusts the issuer of the SSL Certificate.
 This process is known as the "SSL handshake" and it begins a secure session that protects message privacy and message integrity.

 Strong encryption, at 128 bits, can calculate 288 times as many combinations as 40-bit encryption.
 That's over a trillion times stronger.
-At current computing speeds, a hacker with the time, tools, and motivation to attack using brute force would require a trillion years to break into a session protected by an SGC-enabled certificate.
 To enable strong encryption for the most site visitors, choose an SSL Certificate that enables 128-bit minimum encryption for 99.9 percent of website visitors.

 Credentials Establish Identity Online

 Credentials for establishing identity are common: a driver’s license, a passport, a company badge.
 SSL Certificates are credentials for the online world, uniquely issued to a specific domain and web server and authenticated by the SSL Certificate provider.
 When a browser connects to a server, the server sends the identification information to the browser.

 - Click the closed padlock in a browser window

 - Click the trust mark (such as a Norton Secured Seal)

 - Look in the green address bar triggered by an Extended Validation (EV) SSL certificate